-How do I know if counselling is right for me?If you are uncertain about taking the first step, I am happy to offer a free informal chat on the phone.
+How do I know if counselling is right for me?If you are uncertain about taking the first step, I am happy to offer a free, informal and confidential chat on the phone.

 Where do you work?I work from three locations - please see the next page for further details.